Live life with colour and roll a sushi like a rainbow

 No trip to Japan is complete without a spot of sushi sampling!
 Sure, you can easily chow down 10 plates at any chain restaurant, but if you wanna get a roll on for yourself, don’t miss this rare opportunity to learn under the skilled-hands of international sushi chef, Jiro Onoda.

 Just a touch intimidating, right?
 I was nervous as the day before Jiro had emailed me to say that I would be the only person attending the class.
-This was a privilege, and also a dread.
-While it was quite an honour to command the personal attention of a sushi master, I was afraid for someone with such culinary skill to watch over me fumble to peel cucumber.
+This was a privilege, but a source of dread.
+While it was quite an honour to command the personal attention of a sushi master, I was afraid for someone with such culinary skill to watch over me fumbling to peel cucumber.
 Jiro made it look as effortless as sharpening a pencil; I felt like I was hacking at it with an axe.

 Jiro, however, is a kind and patient teacher with a dream; to share his Rainbow Sushi with the world.
 Having worked previously as a graphic designer, Jiro sees the overlooked potential of sushi as art.
 He believes a diversity of colour to be an important feature of sushi’s aesthetic alongside presentation.
 Of course, Jiro’s vibrant sushi doesn’t just look beautiful but tastes soo good that he’s eaten it every day for the last 7 years!
 Now that’s passion.